 Over recent years she has worked on a range of applied climate change research projects with local and state government and community sector organisations.
 Susie has a particular interest in local climate change governance and has worked with and researched local governments and alliances for a number of years.

-Katrina is engaged in climate change research, working collaboratively with State Government, local governments, and the Victorian Greenhouse Alliances.
+Katrina is engaged in climate change action and research, working collaboratively with State Government, local governments, the Victorian Greenhouse Alliances, and the community serices sector.
 Katrina is currently working with the Climate Change Transformations research program across several applied research projects.